jquast/ucs-detect/docs/sw_results/gnometerminal.rst

 Variation Selector-15 support
 +++++++++++++++++++++++++++++

-Emoji VS-15 results for *Gnome Terminal* is 100 errors out of 100 total codepoints tested, 0.0% success.
+Emoji VS-15 results for *GNOME Terminal* is 100 errors out of 100 total codepoints tested, 0.0% success.
 Sequence of a WIDE Emoji made NARROW by *Variation Selector-15*, from midpoint of alignment failure records: